shyamron/Emotion-Recognition-Based-Voice-Chatbot/README.md

 The data for training transformer model is collected from kaggle https://www.kaggle.com/datasets/atharvjairath/empathetic-dialogues-facebook-ai .
 And necessary data preprocessing is done to obtain cleaneddata.csv.

-2. emotion_model\Emotion_Model.h5 is pretrained model to detect Emotion from voice.
+2. Add models from given links emotion_model\Emotion_Model.h5 is pretrained model to detect Emotion from voice.
+   Text_emotion.sav is pretrained model to detect Emotion from text

 Install requirements.txt for merged.ipynb to work